Experienced a product-related injury?

-Tell us about your accident or injury.
+Tell us about what happened.

 or call 1 (866) 308-7722.
-We are here to help.
+We're here to guide you every step of the way.

 Everyone has likely heard about a product recall.
 Larger or more serious recalls are often reported in the news, advertised in a variety of media or posted in the stores where the recalled product was initially sold.
 But have you ever discovered you own or have used one of these recalled products?

-If you or a loved one has discovered a product you own or use has been the subject of a recall and you believe the product may have caused or contributed to a serious personal injury, economic loss, or damage to your property, Gluckstein Personal Injury Lawyers can help determine whether you have an actionable claim for compensation.
+If you or a loved one has discovered a product you own or use has been the subject of a recall and you believe the product may have caused or contributed to a serious personal injury, economic loss, or damage to your property, Gluckstein Lawyers can help determine whether you have an actionable claim for compensation.

 What are product recalls and why do they occur?